What is Immunology?

-Immunity is a condition of being able to resist a particular disease especially through preventing development of pathogenic microorganism or by counteracting the effects of its products.
+Immunity is a condition of being able to resist a particular disease especially through preventing the development of pathogenic microorganism or by counteracting the effects of its products.

 Adaptive immunity is created in response to exposure to a foreign substance and specific.
 The adaptive immune response is mediated by immune cells known as lymphocytes.

 The immune system is a network of cells and organs that work together to protect the body from infectious organisms.
 Many different types of organisms such as bacteria, viruses, fungi, and parasites are capable of entering the human body and causing disease.
 It is the immune system’s job to recognize these agents as foreign and destroy them.

 Antibodies, or Y-shaped immunoglobulins, are proteins found in the blood that help to fight against foreign substances called antigens.
 Antigens, which are usually proteins or polysaccharides, stimulate the immune system to produce antibodies.
 There are five different antibody types, each one having a different Y-shaped configuration and function.
 They are the Ig G, A, M, D, and E antibodies.